UniversalDependencies/docs/_qpm/dep/aux_.md

 An [AUX]() (auxiliary) of a clause is a function word associated with a verbal predicate; the auxiliary expresses categories such as tense, mood, aspect, voice or evidentiality.
 It is often a verb (which may have non-auxiliary uses as well).
 The [aux]() dependency is established between the verb head and the auxiliary and it is directed from the verb to the auxiliary.

-In Pomak the main auxiliary is the verb *som* "I am", whose various morphological types help form the perfect tenses (Present Perfect, Past Perfect, Future Perfect - both Simple and Continuous, both Active and Passive Voice):
+The main auxiliary of Pomak is the verb *som* "I am", whose various morphological types help form the perfect tenses (Present Perfect, Past Perfect, Future Perfect - both Simple and Continuous, both Active and Passive Voice):

 ~~~ sdparse
 fátiho trimína ad Bagladés óti so predávali  pres ádje